carpentries-incubator/workflows-nextflow/episodes/13-workflow_checkpoint_caching.md

 - "Resume a Nextflow workflow using the `-resume` option."
 - "Restart a Nextflow workflow using new data."
 keypoints:
-- "Nextflow automatically keeping track of all the processes executed in your pipeline via  caching  and checkpointing."
+- "Nextflow automatically keeps track of all the processes executed in your pipeline via  checkpointing."
+- "Nextflow caches intermediate data in task directories within the work directory."
-- "You can restart a Nextflow workflow using new data using new data skipping steps that have been successfully executed."
+- "Nextflow caching and checkpointing allows re-entrancy into a workflow after a pipeline error or using new data, skipping steps that have been successfully executed.
-- "Nextflow stores intermediate data in a working directory."
+- Re-entrancy is enabled using the `-resume` option."
 ---

 A key features of workflow management systems, like Nextflow, is re-entrancy which is the ability to restart a pipeline after an error from the last successful process.
 Re-entrancy can also skip time consuming sucessfully completed steps such as index creation when adding more data to a pipeline.